I went to Box Hill for a bit of a sunny Autumnal ramble.

 It’s a delicious double whammy of chocolate: the most perfect chocolate sponge covered in a silky creamy chocolate sauce.
 You make the sponge like a tray bake and watch it rise (cake rising in the oven is my favourite show) as it becomes a super springy chocolate cake with an air-whipped, spongey centre.
 So it’s incredibly light, yet naughtily rich.
 Super simple and divinely decadent.

-If you bake this for friends, pour the chocolate sauce into a little jug so everyone can serve their own.
+If you bake this for friends, pour the chocolate sauce into a jug so everyone can serve their own.
 A nostalgic nod to childhood days of sponge pudding and custard served at indoor teddy-bear picnics.

 Just get ready to divulge the recipe afterwards!
 (To teddy bears or friends…)